com-480-data-visualization/com-480-project-pouletpanier/README.md

 * What source of inspiration do you take?
 Visualizations that you found on other websites or magazines (might be unrelated to your data).

+Considering the extroardinary turn of events as the lockdown of the most part of the world and the trumendous economic crisis that we face, we wanted to elaborate conclusions and better understand the politic decisions by working at the data from scratch.

 ## Milestone 2 (Friday 1st May, 5pm)